 Tune in to hear three of our founding members discuss the impact climate change is having on wine-growing worldwide.

 Anne Krebiehl MW is one of the foremost experts on German wine and editor-in-chief at Falstaff International, a prestigious quarterly magazine and digital platform dedicated to food, travel and wine.
 She is author of the award-winning book The Wines of Germany and former contributing editor to Wine Enthusiast for Austria, Alsace, Burgundy and England.

 Recognized as @the.wine.girl by collectors and wine enthusiasts world-wide, Jana's social media presence and wine communication skills have opened doors into many diverse areas of the wine, television and tourism industries.
-She is a WSET Diploma holder and has experience from the soil up after working for one of Germany's leading wineries in the vineyards, cellar and export department, Weingut am Stein.
+She is a WSET Diploma holder and has experience from the soil up after working for one of Germany's leading wineries in the vineyards, cellar and export department.

-One of Argentina’s brightest wine talents, Valentina Litman (@valentinalitman) is an award-winning sommelier with experience spanning across continents.
+One of Argentina’s brightest wine talents, Valentina Litman, DipWSET (@valentinalitman) is an award-winning sommelier with experience spanning across continents.
 She worked at Martín Berasategui restaurant in Lasarte-Oria, Spain, becoming the 'Best Sommelier in the Basque Country' and led the wine team at Palacio Duhau-Park Hyatt Buenos Aires.
-Today, she is fulfilling her dream of learning the art of winemaking at Recaredo winery in Catalonia and is proudly serving as Head of Community at Club dVIN.
+Today, she is fulfilling her dream of starting her own winery project with a friend, learning the art of winemaking in Catalonia, Penedes and is proudly serving as Head of Community at Club dVIN.